golanlevin/gen-ai/assignments/assignment_4.md

 ---

-## 4.3.
+## 4.3 & 4.4: Experiments A & B

+*Approximately 3-5 hours of tinkering and experimentation, times 2.
+Posts should be planned for 3/25 or 3/27 and 4/1.*

+* Please **document** at least two of your experiments and workflows.
+* **Write** posts in Discord channels `#4-Experiment-A` and `#4-Experiment-B`.
-You will be expected to document at least two of your experiments and workflows -- in a such a way that you are effectively sharing your learnings in enough detail that you save your classmates some time if they decide to explore that tool later on.
+* **Include** images and screenshots.
+Ideally, **document** your experiments a such a way that you can save your classmates some time if they decide to explore that tool later on.
+What did you do?
+How did you do it?
+What did you learn about this tool?

 ---